langjam/jam0002/motif/README.md

 1. Rainbow

-   Rainbow pattern is composed of cells of a symbol (character or pixel color) followed by cells of other symbols without any repetition, and the length of cell streak is the same for every symbol.
+   Rainbow pattern is composed of cells of a symbol followed by cells of other symbols without any repetition, and the length of cell streak is the same for every symbol.
    Examples:

    `ab` is a rainbow pattern with colors ["a", "b"], each has cell width of 1